Performance Health: History

 Hygenic Corporation was founded in 1925 by Walter P. Keith.
 They originated the Thera-Band, Dyna-Band, Parabath, and Hygenic products.

 In 2006, Hygenic bought Performance Health Inc., a company from Export, Pennsylvania that makes the Biofreeze topical analgesic and the Prossage warming massage ointment.

 Hygenic has changed hands several times being bought and sold by private equity firms.

 In 2016, Hygenic / Performance Health was acquired by Patterson Medical.
 Its headquarters was moved to Warrenville, Illinois, but its facilities at Akron, Ohio and Cuyahoga Falls, Ohio were retained.

 In 2018, the National Basketball Association (NBA)'s Portland Trail Blazers selected Biofreeze as their jersey patch sponsor.

+In 2021, the Biofreeze and TheraPearl brands were sold to the English consumer goods company Reckitt.